OracleCPS/ssiintegration/provisioning.md

 Step 14:  You can use the refresh button to check on status.
 Once status shows that the instance has been provisioned you can use the hamburger menu to launch the SSI Console
 ![](./images/provisioning/Step14.png)

+You will need to wait a 10-15 minutes for your instance of self-service integation to be provisioned before it is available.
+If you supplied a notification email, you will receive an e-mail when it is ready.